xyflow/xyflow/README.md

 ## 👉 Next Major Release 👈

 We are currently working on the next version.
 You can find the installation instructions and breaking changes in [this PR](https://github.com/wbkd/react-flow/pull/1555).
-Your feedback is highly apprectiated :)
+Your feedback is highly appreciated :)

 - **Website:** https://reactflow.dev
 - **Documentation:** https://reactflow.dev/docs